Oregon Property Taxes

 Thanks to Measure 5, a certain percentage of properties in Oregon have a limit on how much they can be taxed.
 Because of that limit, certain taxes take priority over others.
 Permanent levies — those going to the city, county and Port of Portland, for example — get their take first.
 If there is still money left to pay out before the cap, then it gets directed to local option levies.
-For example before the 2012 election some properties don’t pay anything to the libraries because they were tapped out before the library system could get its share.
+For example, before the 2012 election, some properties don’t pay anything to the libraries because they were tapped out before the library system could get its share.

-In 2012 the Multnomah County Library decided they wanted a permanent levy like the Port of Portland so they asked the voters to created a library district and the measure passed by a wide margin.
+In 2012 the Multnomah County Library decided they wanted a permanent levy like the Port of Portland, so they asked the voters to created a library district and the measure passed by a wide margin.
 The library will now be able to grab its slice of the tax pie at the same time as the other permanent levies, essentially chipping away at what certain properties pay out to the county and the city.

 According to city economist Josh Harwood’s report, which bases its numbers on figures from the county, that’ll mean the city collects about $9.5 million less in property taxes.
 That reduction, in turn, means about a $7 million reduction in the city’s general fund for the 2013-14 budget period.
 The city’s budget isn’t the only area that would see cuts, however.
-The Portland Children’s Levy, which goes toward a number of services for the city’s children, would also see a $1 million reduction.
+The Portland Children’s Levy, which goes toward some services for the city’s children, would also see a $1 million reduction.

 Solutions Proposed to Adjust For Inequities

-Because subjects such as property tax compression just aren’t confusing enough, Oregonians will have to bone up on a concept known as reset at sale.
+Because subjects such as property tax compression just aren’t confusing enough, Oregonians will have to bone up on a concept known as reset at the sale.
 Lawmakers will take up reset legislation in 2013 on behalf of the League of Oregon Cities.
 The result would increase the fairness of Oregon’s tax system, which is a good thing, and also the money it generates, which may not be.

-Aa explained above, each property in Oregon has both a real market value and an assessed value.
-The former is what the property presumably is worth, and the latter is a generally lower number used to calculate property taxes.
+Aa explained above, each property in Oregon has both a real market value and assessed value.
+The former is what the property presumably is worth, and the latter is a lower number used to calculate property taxes.
 On average, assessed property values statewide were 74 percent of real market values in the 2011-2012 tax year, according to the Legislative Revenue Office.

-Buried within that average are innumerable inequities.
+Buried within that average are many inequities.
 Even in the same city, houses with comparable real market values can have widely divergent assessed values — and, as a result, very different tax bills.
 See the last section on this page (The Broken System of Property Taxes) for specific examples of these inequities.

 Under the League of Oregon Cities’ proposal, which would reset a property’s assessed value to its real market value when the owner sells it.
 At that point, assessed value would, once again, escalate at 3 percent per year while real market value fluctuated along with the housing market.
 Boosting assessed value to real market value would swell the flow of money to local governments and schools.
-If assessed values were reset at sale, according to the Legislative Revenue Office, cumulative local tax revenue would jump by more than $92 million in the first year alone.
-Reset at sale would require a constitutional change, and therefore a statewide vote.
+If assessed values were reset at the sale, according to the Legislative Revenue Office, cumulative local tax revenue would jump by more than $92 million in the first year alone.
+Reset at the sale would require a constitutional change, and therefore a statewide vote.
 And voters aren’t likely to support this.